Banquet Table Layout Ideas for Hotels

 2. Size of Tables to be Used

 Next, you'll need to decide on the size of the tables you'll be using.
-The average banquet table is six feet long and 30 inches wide.
+The typical banquet tables’ longest lengths are 5 feet, 6 feet or 6 2⁄3 feet.

 However, if you're planning on having a buffet at your event, you'll need to make sure you have enough space for guests to move about easily.